wmifsud/bank-system/README.md

 Run docker-compose up -d under bank-system/docker directory.

-Testing.
+Testing (to be carried out after docker containers are up and running).
-1. Run mvn clean install or simply run tests under BankControllerTest class.
+1. Run mvn clean test or simply run tests under BankControllerTest class.
 2. Please import postman bank.json.postman_collection in order to access additional tests and test integrity with the system.

 Application has the following methods: